davidbecker6081/Placewise-challenge/README.md

  - possibly deploy on Heroku
  - Each character has own color for .active
  - make videos so that on page load, only 10 sec video, and on click, full video
+ - Fix mobile view video hover
+ - Have main drop down from top (like bowling pins), (with cage gate going up?)
  - README
   - Where ideas came from? (inspiration with photos)
     - Color scheme